StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

 Topology and telemetry are stored on Kafka on separate topics.
 The StackState topology synchronization reads data from a Kafka bus once it becomes available.

+Use the `stac` CLI to list the topics on Kafka and check the messages on a topic:
-- Use the `stac` CLI to list all topics present on Kafka `stac topology list-topics`.
-A topic should be present where the name has the format `sts_topo_<instance_type>_<instance url>` where `<instance_type>` is the recognizable name of an integration and `<instance_url>` corresponds to the StackState Agent integration YAML, this is usually the URL of the data source.
+- List all topics present on Kafka: `stac topology list-topics`.
+A topic should be present where the name has the format `sts_topo_<instance_type>_<instance url>` where `<instance_type>` is the recognizable name of an integration and `<instance_url>` corresponds to the StackState Agent integration YAML (usually the URL of the data source).
-- Check the messages on the Kafka topic using the StackState CLI command `sts topic show <topic_name>`.
-If there are recent messages on the Kafka bus, then you know that the issue is not in the data collection.
+- Check messages on a Kafka topic: `stac topic show <topic_name>`.
+If there are recent messages on the Kafka bus, then the issue is not in the data collection.

 ### Synchronization